Quality labels and certificates

 Maatlat Duurzame Veehouderij

-The national certificate Maatlat Duurzame Veehouderij (MDV) is for cattle farmers conditional to participate in the fiscal government schemes MIA and Vamil and for the Borgstellingsfonds (Guarantee of SME agricultural credits).
+The national certificate Maatlat Duurzame Veehouderij (MDV) is for cattle farmers conditional to participate in the fiscal government schemes MIA and Vamil or for the BL Plus loan under the Agricultural Guarantee Credit.
 For dairy cattle barns there is a link to the Green Projects Regulation.
 MDV stimulates the sustainability of livestock farming and ensures that certified stables meet requirements in terms of ammonia emissions, company and environment, fire safety, animal health and welfare, particulate matter, and climate.

 Maatlat Schoon Erf